Innovation and services

 our services

-Space vigilance and monitoring
+Space surveillance and tracking

 The security of European economies, societies and citizens depend on applications of space technology, such as communication, navigation and observation.
 However, due to the increasing occupation of the orbital environment, satellites are increasingly at risk of collision with other operational objects or with remnants of space junk.
 At the same time, satellites in low orbits can enter again and cause damage to the ground.
 To mitigate these risks, it is imperative to monitor and track these objects.
 This is the main objective of the European programme EU-SST (European Space Surveillance and Tracking), which has motivated the development of a network of telescopes capable of detecting and tracking satellites and space debris.

-The Telescope Joan Oró (TJO) became a full member of the EU system for space surveillance and monitoring in 2016, being one of the few optical telescopes in Spain with a demonstrated capacity to become a member of this network.
+The Joan Oró Telescope (TJO) became a full member of the EU system for space surveillance and tracking in 2016, being one of the few optical telescopes in Spain with a demonstrated capacity to become a member of this network.
 Since then, the TJO has participated in this network with follow-up mode service.
 The TJO’s control and data processing software is constantly evolving to further improve the telescope’s capabilities to detect small objects, as well as to automatically process and provide data immediately.

-The operations dedicated to space surveillance and tracking (SST) also represent one of the main observation programmes of the Fabra – ROA Montsec Telescope (TFRM, due to the Catalan acronym).
+The operations dedicated to space surveillance and tracking (SST) also represent one of the main observation programmes of the Fabra-ROA Montsec Telescope (TFRM, due to the Catalan acronym).
 In these cases, the large view-field of the telescope allows it to contribute to the network in satellite tracking mode, and in close-up mode for the detection of objects in unknown positions.
 The design of the TFRM and the technology of its main imaging camera, together with its control system, allow the obtaining of data for SST with the maximum immediateness and precision.

 our services